trodemaster/macos-function-key-remap-script-launch/README.md

 sudo cp skhd/examples/com.koekeishiya.skhd.plist ~/Library/LaunchAgents/
 ```

-I also updated the path key to include my $GOPATH/bin with the variable expanded as the launchd context will not have standard environment variables.
+I also updated the path key in the com.koekeishiya.skhd.plist to include my $GOPATH/bin with the variable expanded as the launchd context will not have standard environment variables.

 Copy the example config file from this repo to your home dir.